snitko/string_master/README.markdown

 More
 ---------------
-Please read RDoc to see all of the available methods: http://rubydoc.info/github/snitko/string_master
+Please read RDoc to see all of the available methods of StringMaster class: http://rdoc.info/github/snitko/string_master/master/StringMaster